Woman in mysterious surveillance video victim of sexual assault, broke free from bondage cuffs: police

 "The female described the restraints seen on the previously released video as restraints commonly used in private intimate encounters," Lt.
 Scott Spencer told reporters.

-It was not immediately clear if she was being held against her will.
+It was not immediately clear if she was held against her will.

 Spencer said she was able to “break free” from the restraints and flee the home.
-The woman rang the doorbells of two neighbors that night before returning to back to the home she was staying in with Collins when no one answered.
+The woman rang the doorbells of two neighbors that night.
+When no one answered, she returned back to Collins' home.
 She then got a car and drove to the Dallas-Fort Worth area.

 “Due to the allegations made by the female of sexual assault we will not be naming the victim in this case,” he continued.